-The least irritating treatment is a wash that contains salicylic acid (such as Olay Total Effects Cream Cleanser with Blemish Control or Neutrogena Oil-Free Acne Wash).
-This helps unclog pores which prevents the formation of pimples and comedones (black heads and white heads).
+The least irritating treatment is a wash that contains salicylic acid (such as Neutrogena Oil-Free Wash).
+This helps to unclog pores which prevent the formation of pimples and comedones (black heads and white heads).
 Start the wash and wait at least 1 week before adding a second treatment to assess if your child is allergic to the active ingredient, salicylic acid.

 Week 2 add a cream containing benzoyl peroxide (BP).
 BP kills bacteria and decreases inflammation in the follicle where acne pimples form.
 Creams that contain 10% BP are very harsh and irritating and work no better than creams containing a lower percentage.
 Try to find a product containing 2.5% to 5% benzoyl peroxide.
-Apply a small amount of BP product to the entire acne prone area, not just active pimples, once per day (try Neutrogena On-the-Spot Acne Treatment or Proactiv Repairing Treatment lotion).
-Keep in mind that BP can bleach clothing and bedding, so white pillow cases and towels are recommended.
+Apply a small amount of BP product to the entire acne-prone area, not just active pimples, once per day (try Neutrogena Rapid Clear Daily Mask).
+Keep in mind that BP can bleach clothing and bedding, so white pillowcases and towels are recommended.
 About 5% of people are allergic to or irritated by benzoyl peroxide, so if the skin becomes red, itchy or swollen, stop the cream immediately.
 Pregnant women should not use any over-the-counter or prescription acne medication without first consulting their doctor.

-Once the topical treatments have been exhausted, oral medications may be necessary for persistent acne.
+Once the over-the-counter medications have been exhausted, prescription topical and oral medications may be necessary for persistent acne.
 Oral options include antibiotics, hormonal medications for women (such as birth control pills) and finally the oral Vitamin A derivative isotretinoin (Accutane).
 The risks and benefits of all of these options should be reviewed with a knowledgeable dermatologist.

 Acne is largely genetic, and is also affected by hormones, hence its appearance and persistence throughout puberty, and sadly reappearance during early menopause.
-It is important to understand that foods do not cause acne.
 Though it may be tempting to tell your teen that french fries and donuts cause their acne, that isn’t the case.
-Some moisturizing creams and sunscreens can, however, make acne worse.
-Make sure all products used on the skin have the words “non-comedogenic” or “oil free” on their label.
+High dairy intake, particularly skim milk, has been associated with acne but is not the primary cause.
+Some moisturizing creams and heavier sunscreens can make acne worse.
+Make sure all products used on the skin have the words “non-comedogenic” or “oil-free” on their label.
 Moisturizers are often necessary to counteract the dryness from the acne treatment medications.
-Good non-comedogenic choices are Neutrogena and Cerave moisturizers.
+Some non-comedogenic choices are SkinMedica Ultra Sheer Moisturizer, Neutrogena Gel Boost and Cerave moisturizers.